Complexity of Bose-Einstein condensates at finite temperature: Complexity: Sjoqvist metric

 \section{Complexity: Sjoqvist metric}

 Another generalization of the Fubini-Study metric to mixed states is the Sj\"oqvist metric \cite{sjoqvist_geometric_2000,sjoqvist_geometry_2020}.
-While the Bures metric relies on Uhlmann fidelity, the Sj\"oqvist metric adopts a distinct approach by explicitly separating contributions from state populations (classical probabilities) and eigenstate rotations (quantum coherence).
-Below, we derive the Sj\"oqvist metric for finite-temperature Bose-Einstein condensates (BECs) and analyze its implications for quantum complexity.
+While the Bures metric relies on Uhlmann fidelity, the Sj\"oqvist metric adopts a distinct approach by define the distance between density matrices through sets of rays from the spectral decomposition of the density matrix.
+Below, we derive the Sj\"oqvist metric for finite-temperature BECs and investigate its implications for quantum complexity.

-We consider the space $\mathcal{M}$ of density matrices, parameterized by coordinates $x^1, x^2, \dots, x^{\dim \mathcal{M}}$.
-Following Sj\"oqvist's construction \cite{sjoqvist_geometry_2020}, we consider a smooth path $t \mapsto \rho(t)$, representing the evolution of a quantum system described by full-rank density matrices.
+We still consider the space $\mathcal{M}$ of full-rank density matrices, parameterized by coordinates $x^1, x^2, \dots, x^{\dim \mathcal{M}}$.
+Following Sj\"oqvist's construction \cite{sjoqvist_geometry_2020}, we consider a smooth path $t \mapsto \rho(t)$, representing the evolution of a quantum system described by density matrices.
 These matrices can be expressed in diagonal form as

 The eigenvectors $\ket{u_k(t)}$ are uniquely defined up to phase factors, leading to the set of orthogonal rays

 where $f_k(t) \in [0, 2\pi)$ represent phase degrees of freedom.

 To define a meaningful distance between two infinitesimally close density matrices $\rho(t)$ and $\rho(t+dt)$, Sj\"oqvist proposed considering the minimal distance between their corresponding orthogonal rays $\mathcal{B}(t)=\{\sqrt{\lambda_k}\ket{u_k(t)}\}$ and $\mathcal{B}(t+dt)=\{\sqrt{\lambda_k+d\lambda_k}\ket{u_k(t+dt)}\}$